 So how did this all start?
 In 2008 I gave my son a wooden Semi Truck that my father had built for me when I was his age.
 It was a truck that I could play with and drive all around the house.
 A neighbor built me a second truck, so I had a fleet of two trucks and two trailers; the only problem was that the trailers could only be pulled by its’ mated tractor.
 This always bothered me, but I never said anything.
 After my son played with the two trucks for about 5 minutes, he asked why the trailers could only be pulled by its’ mate.
 I told him it had always bothered me as well.
 It would have taken five minutes to correct this, but I told him I would just build him a new truck with four new trailers.
 Once the new truck and trailers were built, the guys at work were impressed and I had an idea.
 I would build each firefighter that was assigned to me a tractor and two trailers for each of their sons.
 Thirteen tractors and 25 trailers later, I was ready for the upcoming holiday season.

 I am currently a Battalion Chief with the Brighton Fire Rescue District in Colorado and have been in the Fire Service for over 28 years.
 I enjoy being a firefighter and could not image doing any other job.
 I am passionate about both fire trucks and woodworking, so this worked out well.
 Because of my work schedule, I am able to combine my two passions and complete about 20+ trucks a year.
-I am blessed for I get to work with my father on the projects, as well as my Uncle Dave who helps out by making the bells.
+I am blessed for I get to work with my father on the projects, as well as my Uncle.
+My daughter also helps out with the social marketing and sales.
+My son helps out in the shop building trucks and with the other projects we do.
 I hope you enjoy the website and the trucks that I have built as much as I do building them.